mayetapia/Scientific-Production-UG/README.md

 [Quering with SPARQL](#Quering-with-SPARQL)

 ## Introduction
 Universities are institutions where the research is a crucial piece to measure their prestige; hence, the importance to evaluate their scientific production.
-[SPAR Ontology Network](http://www.sparontologies.net/) is a complete project to describe the scholarly publishing domain.
-We used Spar Ontology Network in order to inquire whether it is possible to represent the scientific production of the universities as well.
-We selected the University of Guayaquil and the year 2017 as a case of study.
+The [SPAR Ontology Network](http://www.sparontologies.net/) is a complete project to describe the scholarly publishing domain.
+We used the SPAR Ontology Network in order to check whether it is possible to represent the scientific production of universities.
+We selected the University of Guayaquil and its Scopus production in 2017 as a case study.
 The datasets were obtained from Scopus API in October 2018.
 Finally, we proposed ten competency question which was resolved using SPARQL.The next figure explain the process carried out.
 ![process](https://user-images.githubusercontent.com/43136359/47798492-c185c580-dd28-11e8-9f58-8fc3d759ef75.JPG)

 ## Spar Ontology Network Brief